 LOVE BEARS ALL THINGS

-Prayer Request: Pray for the Lord to reveal His truth to Christian educators in all their interactions with students and colleagues.
+Prayer: Lord reveal your truth to Christian educators in all our interactions with students and colleagues.
+Amen

 Being suspicious takes a lot of energy!
 I have wasted so much time and energy being suspicious of students’ motives.
 “What did he really mean?”
 “Is it true that she didn’t understand?”
 “Is he trying to pull the wool over my eyes?”
 I was exasperated with Todd because he kept saying, “I just don’t get it!”
 I knew he was bright, and I thought he was playing games with me.